 Punjabi cuisine is famous all over the country for its delicious flavor.
-Milk products are an integral part of the cuisine of the state, and hence Lassi and buttermilk form an inevitable part of every Punjabi meal.
-Wheat is the staple food of most North Indian people and different dishes made of wheat, such as Aloo Paratha, Makki Roti are also an integral part of the diet.
-Apart from these, vegetarian dishes such as Rajma Chawal and Kadhi are also widely loved in the state.
+Milk products are an essential part of the cuisine of the state, and hence a glass of Lassi and buttermilk is necessary to every Punjabi meal.
+Wheat is the staple food of most North Indian people and different dishes made of wheat, such as Aloo Paratha, Makki Roti are also widely consumed.
+Apart from these, vegetarian dishes such as Rajma Chawal and Kadhi are also extremely adored in the state.
 The most popular dishes of the state of Punjab include Paneer Tikka, Dal Makhani, among others.

 The state of Rajasthan is widely known for its distinct variety of dishes.
-Milk and butter form a major part of the Rajasthani cuisine.
+Milk and butter are major parts of the Rajasthani cuisine.
 Gram flour is also used widely in preparing the dishes.
-Lentils, beans, corn, millet, among others, form a significant part of the diet of the people.
-Dal Bati Churma, Mava Kachori, Mirchi Bada, and Kalakand are some of the most popular dishes from Rajasthan.
+Lentils, beans, corn, millet, among others; form a significant portion of the diet of the people.
+Dal Bati Churma, Mawa Kachori, Mirchi Bada, and Kalakand are some of the most popular dishes from Rajasthan.

 Bengali food is a combination of fish, rice, and lentils.
 The dishes prepared in the state have a unique blend of spices and are hence quite popular.
-The most popular dishes of Bengali cuisine include Bhapaa Aloo, Doi Maach, among others.
+The most popular dishes of Bengali cuisine include Aloo Posto and Doi Maach, among others.
 Bengali sweets are perhaps the most popular desserts in the country.
 They include Mishti Doi, Rasmalai, Kacha Gola, among others.

-Tamil Nadu belongs to the southern part of India and is a hub of south Indian food.
-Tamil Nadu food is mostly vegetarian and includes dishes such As Idli, Vada, Dosa, and Sambar.
+Tamil Nadu belongs to the southern part of India and is notable for its delicious food.
+Tamilian food is mostly vegetarian and includes dishes such As Idli, Vada, Dosa, and Sambar.
 Rice is the staple of the place.
-The cuisine also has several different varieties of dishes prepared from rice.
 The spicy and tasty blend of the Tamil Nadu cuisine is worth experiencing.
 The most popular dishes include Uttappam, Takali Soru, Murukku, Paruppu Payasam, among others.
 Here, people prefer coffee over tea as a beverage.
 Tamil Nadu is thus home to a unique and distinct cuisine in the country.

 The state of Kerala lies in the southern part of the country.
-The staple food of the state is rice, along with a variety of side dishes.
-Food lovers frequent the state from all parts of the country due to its awesome delicacy.
+The principal food of the state is rice, along with a variety of side dishes.
+Food lovers frequent the state from all parts of the country due to its marvelous delicacy.
 The unique blend of the spices and distinct flavours are a treat to the taste buds.
-Spices, such as chillies, ginger, black pepper, etc., is what makes the cuisine of this state different from that of others.
+Kerala cuisine is rich in spices, such as chillies, ginger, black pepper, etc., is what makes the cuisine of this state different from that of others.
 Sadhya is perhaps the most popular meal of the state.
 It comprises rice and more than thirteen different and unique side dishes.
 The most popular dishes of the state include Karimeen Pollichathu, Palada Payasam, Puttum Kadalayum, among others.

 Andhra Pradesh Cuisine

-The cuisine of the state of Andhra Pradesh is prominently known for its unique collection of spicy food.
+The cuisine of the state of Andhra Pradesh is prominently known for its distinctive collection of spicy food.
 The cuisine comprises both vegetarians as well as non-vegetarian food.
-Rice is an essential part of the cuisine of the state.
-Apart from this, red chili, ragi, and jaggery are present in the food culture of different regions of the state.
-The vegetarian dishes and their style of cooking quite popular among food lovers.
-The state’s cuisine is quite spicy due to the addition of red chilies in almost all of its dishes.
+Rice is again an essential part of the cuisine of the state.
+Apart from that; red chili, ragi, and jaggery are also present in the food culture of different regions of the state.
+The vegetarian dishes and their style of cooking are quite popular among food lovers.
+The addition of red chillies make almost all their dishes on a spicier side.
 Panasa Puttu Koora, Gutti Vankaya Kura, and Boorelu are some of the most popular items in the state.